 - Use phrases as a tool to liberate your mind from negative handcuffs and awaken good, whole feelings so they can rise to your consciousness.

-These instant fixes to help you when you can’t write are not esoteric or difficult to apply; they’re designed to help you shift out of feeling stuck and back into flow within seconds.
+These 4 tricks that work every time when you have writer’s block are not esoteric or difficult to apply; they’re designed to help you shift out of feeling stuck and back into flow within seconds.

 The next time you can’t write, try one or all of these and see what works for you.
 Share your results in the comments, so we can celebrate with you and cheer you on!